dmolsen/dmolsen.com/source/_posts/2013-02-25-a-re-introduction.md

 The redesign of my blog reflects this change in thinking.
 Gone are references to _Mobile in Higher Ed_.
 I now feel like I don't have to keep every post within those two constraints, Mobile _and_ Higher Ed, which was part of what was contributing to my writer's block.
 I will have my tool updates, their will be posts about mobile web-related technology and their will be higher ed-related content.
 It's just that now I know I don't have to fit all of those things into one post.

 Thank you for sticking with the blog through the lean times.
 I hope I can reward that loyalty moving forward.
-If you're interested in the behind-the-scenes of the re-making of the blog check out the other new post today, _[What I Learned Building a Responsive Blog]()_.
+If you're interested in the behind-the-scenes of the re-making of the blog check out the other new post today, _[Lessons Learned Building the New dmolsen.com: Static, A Performance Budget, Sass & SVG](/2013/02/25/lessons-learned-static-performance-budget-sass-svg)_.